 .

-For example, if you clone carputils to $HOME/openCARP/external
+For example, if carputils is located at $HOME/openCARP/external

 , add the following lines in your .bashrc: